DebbieOjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this sets permissions for directories also
+this folder containshow to change groups